5 surprising reasons your home isn’t selling

 Online marketing is sparse

 Today, most potential buyers start their home search online.
-If your home is not marketed properly online, then buyers will often overlook your house as a contender in their search.
+If your home is not marketed properly online, buyers will often overlook your house as a contender in their search.

 In addition to photography, it’s important for potential buyers to have accessibility to your home.
 Not hosting open houses or allowing your real estate agent to host house tours for buyers cuts down on your chances of people putting in an offer on your house.